bartlettroscoe/bartlettroscoe.github.io/_posts/2018-09-20-starting-github-pages-site.md

 I am very happy with how this site looks so far.
 This is really something special when you think about it.
-With GitHub Pages and Jekyll, you get a free semi-professional looking website that you can edit a simple Markdown `*.md` files with full version control history (in git) and it gets served on the web for free!
+With GitHub Pages and Jekyll, you get a free semi-professional looking website that you can edit simple Markdown `*.md` files with full git version-control history and it gets served on the web for free!
 That is pretty slick!

 Hopefully this short blog will help other people who might be interested in setting up their own website using GitHub Pages with minimal effort.